 As the names suggest, these packs feature channels around a general interest group, with home renovation shows and the like on Lifestyle, cartoons on Kids, compelling TV series on Drama, and so on.
 You will need to add the Essentials (Pop and Lifestyle included) pack as your base at $25 a month.
 From there, you could add on the Drama, Movies and or Sports packs for the additional costs.
 It’s worth noting that if you want the Docos or Kids packs, you’ll only be able to add these if you have all other packs added on, essentially signing you up for all packs on offer.

-- If you want to watch sport, the minimum cost would be $39 a month, for example.
+- If you want to watch sport, the minimum cost would be $54 a month

-The Movies pack includes hot films that have just exited cinemas, while the Sports pack is really the only way to see all regular-season NRL and AFL games live.
+The Movies pack includes all the big films that have just left cinemas, while the Sports pack is one of the few ways to watch regular-season NRL and AFL games live.
 Beyond that, the Sports pack also includes the Australian Supercars Championship, Super Rugby and Formula One.

 How can I watch Foxtel Now?

 Foxtel Now is a streaming service.
 As such, you probably require a speedy internet plan to handle the rigours of streaming.
-Beyond that there are several devices with which you watch Foxtel Play:
+Beyond that there are several devices with which you watch Foxtel Now:

 - Smartphone, tablet or PC/Mac